Compare Tree Removal Quotes Now

 They are managed and maintained by the council.

-Such maintenance activities include planting, watering, pruning when necessary, removing when dead or structurally unsound, or clearance when appropriate.
+Maintenance activities include planting, watering, pruning when necessary, removing when dead or structurally unsound, or clearance when appropriate.

 The council encourages residents to report any cases involving trees on public land.